Date & Time:

 Set etiquette: call times, working with crew, set language, set relationships (director, producer, director of photography, camera op, ADs, wardrobe, hair and make up) emotional prepping on set, taking notes, serving the story...and more.

-Set collaboration: actors act as different types of crew, exploring the team-effort an collaboration if the on-set experience.
+Set collaboration: actors act as different types of crew, exploring the team-effort and collaboration of the on-set experience.

 Story preparation: actors will be assigned scenes from film/TV that best suits their casting…actors will read entire scene and discuss story, theme, conflict, character, arc, and approach to the individual scenes.
 Actors will prepare individual scene analysis.